yohannes911/select2/doc/select2.md

 4. However this means that thread `1` executed the check after thread `0` was already active.
 5. Due to condition 2 thread `1` detected thread `0` as active.

-The Select 2 protocol has another feature, namely it is lock free.
-In order to see what it means, we need to examine the protocol's application:
+The `select2` protocol has another feature, namely it is wait-free:

 **Statement 2: `select2` is wait-free in the following manner: each thread that entered the selection protocol terminates in finite steps**

 Proof: Only the token owner has a conditional wait in section 3.2., a thread who does not own the token obviously terminates in finite steps.

 Assume that thread `0` is a token owner and it entered the conditional wait in section 3.2.
 At some time before this event the other thread was active as well, otherwise thread `0` would not go into the loop.
-At that time, when it was detected active, the other thread, thread `1` could not be token owner as well (`token != 1`).
+Not two case could happe, at that time, when the other thread was detected active, that thread, thread `1` was not the token owner (`token_owner was false` for thread `1`) or it was (`token_owner was true` for thread `1`).

+_Case 1 - Thread `1` was not the token owner_

 Hence the other thread finishes in finite steps.
 Then there are two possible scenarios:

 1. The next loop cycle comes before thread `1` becomes active again.
 Since the loop checks if the other thread is passive, it will exit in the next cycle (because `active[0]` becomes false).
 2. It is also possible that thread `1` becomes active again between two loop cycles.
 In this case there are two possible scenarios:
    1. Thread `1` exited the previous selection w/o taking the token.
-In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` becomes false).
+In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` became false and not yet changed back to true).
    1. Thread `1` exited the previous selection by taking the token, ie. it became the new token owner.
-Since neither thread would change token ownership again until thread `0` is in the wait loop and the loop itself checks whether the token ownership changed, the loop will exit in the next cycle (because `token == 0` becomes false).
+Neither thread would change the token ownership again until thread `0` is in the wait loop.
+Why beacuse the thread `1` will enter the loop itsel.
+Since the wait loop checks whether the token ownership changed, the loop will exit (because `token == 0` became false).

+_Case 2 - Thread `1` was the token owner_

+Thread `0` is token owner and detects thread `1` who is also token owner.
+This could happen in only one case: in section 4.2 thread `1` has already gave up the token ownership but has not marked itself passive.
+Why?
+(Since both threads is token owner, someone must have changed and gave up ownership.
+However during the period of Section 1 - Section 3.2, thread `0` does not change token ownership.
+Hence the token ownership must have been changed by thread `1`).

+So thread `1` gave up its ownership in section 4.2 and will clearly terminate in finite steps.
+Then the situation will continue as in Case 1.

 ### Application protocol ###

 In order to use the protocol to execute critical sections it must be extended in some way.
-The extended protocol works like this:
+This works like this:

 During the selection period (while the thread is selected) the thread can execute some injected code (closure or kinda).
 The pseudo code is the following: